SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex9/readme.md

 >>
 >> **Info**:
 >> The `CREATE` statement enables the creation of entity instances.
 The `CREATE BY` association statement uses an association of the entity specified in the EML statement in order to create instances of its child entity.
+>> We will only use the `CREATE` statement in the current exercise.
 >> **Read more**: [MODIFY >> General Information: CREATE and CREATE BY Association](https://help.sap.com/docs/BTP/923180ddb98240829d935862025004d6/9000a42dcd604a7799527cbb00bc4a69.html)
 >>
 >> The `EXECUTE Action` statement enables the execution of actions.